-- •Attach the engine stop switch lanyard to a secure place on your clothing, or your arm or leg. - •Do not attach the lanyard to clothing that could tear loose.
-Do not route the lanyard where it - could become entangled and preventing it from functioning.
-Avoid accidentally pulling the lanyard during normal operation.
+- 2. Attach the engine stop switch lanyard to a secure place on your clothing, or your arm or leg.
+Then install the lock plate on the other end of the lanyard into the engine stop switch. - A WARNING: - •Attach the engine stop switch lanyard to a secure place on your clothing, or your arm or leg. - •Do not attach the lanyard to clothing that could tear loose.
+Do not route the lanyard where it could become entangled and preventing it from functioning. - •Avoid accidentally pulling the lanyard during normal operation.
 Loss of engine power means the loss of steering control.
 Also, without engine power, the boat could slow rapidly.
-This could cause people and objects in the boat to be thrown forward. - 3.
-Turn the main switch to "ON" (on). - Open the throttle slightly without shifting using the neutral throttle lever or free accelerator.
+This could cause people and objects in the boat to be thrown forward.

+3. Turn the main switch to " \mathbf{ON} " (on).

+Open the throttle slightly without shifting using the neutral throttle lever or free accelerator.
 You may need to change the throttle opening slightly depending on engine temperature.
 After The engine starts, return the throttle to the original position.
+NOTE:
-NOTE: - •On remote controls equipped with a neutral throttle lever, a good starting point is to lift the lever just until you feel resistance, then lift slightly more.

-•The neutral throttle lever or free accelerator can only be used when the remote control lever is in neutral

-5. Press in and hold the main switch to operate the remote choke system.
+- •On remote controls equipped with a neutral throttle lever, a good starting point is to lift the lever just until you feel resistance, then lift slightly more. - •The neutral throttle lever or free accelerator can only be used when the remote control lever is in neutral - 5.
+Press in and hold the main switch to operate the remote choke system.
 The remote chock switch automatically returns to its normal position when our release your hand.
 Therefore keep the switch pressed in.